Nkuria/Nkuria/README.md

 - :telescope: I’m working as a Software Engineer.

-- :seedling: FOcusing on Data structures and Algorithims
+- :seedling: Focusing on learning and growing my skills

 - :zap: In my free time, I read various programming concepts